openai/gym/README.md

 ## API

-If someone would be willing to make a PR for this section in the style of same section the PettingZoo readme.md I would greatly appreciate it.
-If not, I'll deal with this later.

-The Gym API is a minimal and flexible way to interact with environments.
-A Gym `Env` (environment) subclass must provide the following methods:

-- `reset(self)`: Reset environment state; returns initial observation for next episode.
-- `step(self, action)`: Step the environment by one timestep.
-Returns tuple `(observation, reward, done, info)`.
-- `render(self, mode='human')`: Render one frame of the environment.
-The default mode will do something human friendly, such as pop up a window.

-See [Env](https://github.com/openai/gym/blob/3133e99a64be1a9b794bf62cc3e5fb8c8abd21b9/gym/core.py#L8) implementation for a full list of environment methods.
-You can see the environments already registered with Gym via `gym.envs.registry.all()`.
-You can register your own Gym environment with `gym.register(id=env_name, entry_point='module.path:EnvClass')`.
-See docs for more details.

-Creating environment instances and interacting with them is very simple.
-Here's an example using the "CartPole-v1" environment:
+The Gym API's API models environments as simple Python `Env` classes.
+Creating environment instances and interacting with them is very simple- here's an example using the "CartPole-v1" environment:

 ```python
 import gym